We may earn affiliate commissions for the recommended products. Learn more.

 Wix AI web builder assistant

-If you’re willing to invest time in learning the platform, Wix offers detailed guides to help you navigate through its many capabilities.
+If you’re willing to invest time learning how to use the platform, Wix offers detailed guides to help you navigate its many capabilities.
 There’s definitely a learning curve, but if you enjoy experimenting with customization, it could be the perfect fit for you.

 The clean interface made navigation easy, and I quickly found sections for products, orders, and customers.
 This made store management feel seamless.
-Shopify's design options felt more streamlined than Wix’s, and it didn’t overwhelm me with too many elements.
+Shopify's design options felt more streamlined than Wix’s and didn’t overwhelm me with too many elements.

 Shopify AI web builder assistant